bluewaysw/pcgeos/TechDocs/Markdown/Tools/tswatcm.md

 By pressing Ctrl-p several times, you can call previous commands up to the Swat prompt.
 If you go past the command that you want, use Ctrl-n to go forward in the history.
+On Linux terminals and Windows consoles, Swat also enables modern prompt keys by default: the Up and Down arrow keys move through command history, Left and Right move within the current prompt line, Home and End move to the start and end of the prompt line, and Delete removes the character under the cursor.
+This does not replace the tcsh-style Ctrl-key commands; Ctrl-p and Ctrl-n remain available for history navigation.
+To disable the modern prompt keys, and Linux mouse-wheel source-window scrolling, add the following line to SWAT.RC:

+    var modernPromptKeys 0

 The `!' character followed by a number repeats that command in the command history.
 (The standard Swat prompt includes a command number which may be used for this.) e.g. !184 will execute the 184th